the-morio-project-devops/.github/profile/README.md

-# Morio DevOps : Build Once, Deploy Everywhere 🚀
+# Morio Cloud : Configure Once, Deploy Forever 🚀

 Welcome to **Morio**—a revolutionary platform transforming how apps are built, delivered, and experienced.